jerryshi042003/orfeu/README.md

 # Orfeu
-*Named after the Brasilian pronouniciation of Orfeus Greek God of music.*
+*Named after the Brasilian pronouniciation of Orfeus, the Greek God of music.*

 While Spotify's recommendation algorithm is powerful, it focuses on music similarity, often feeding you a playlist regurgitation of genres you already know.
 It doesn't take risks and it focuses on marketing music instead of educating about music.
 Orfeu aims to break this cycle by introducing listeners to a broader scope of genres along with their historical and cultural importance.